Australian-Text-Analytics-Platform/keywords-analysis/README.md

 <img width='500' src='./img/dist_plot.png'/>

 ## Reference
 The statistical calculations used in this tool are python implementation of the statistical calculation on this [website](https://ucrel.lancs.ac.uk/llwizard.html).

+## Citation
+If you find the Keywords Analysis useful in your research, please cite the following:

+Jufri, Sony & Sun, Chao (2022).
+Keywords Analysis. v1.0.
+Australian Text Analytics Platform.
+Software. https://github.com/Australian-Text-Analytics-Platform/keywords-analysis